The Szemer\'edi-Trotter theorem over arbitrary field of characteristic zero

 Then for all $1\le i\le m$ and $1\le j\le n$, we have

 which ends the proof. \end{proof}

-\begin{rmk} Note that the field $K$ might be very large that we cannot embed the whole plane $K^2$ into $\C^2$.
-However, it suffices to embed the finitely many points and lines into $\C^2$ for our purposes. \end{rmk}
+\begin{rmk} Note that the field $K$ might be very large that we cannot embed the entire plane $K^2$ into $\C^2$.
+However, for our purposes, it suffices to embed only the finitely many points and lines under consideration into $\C^2$. \end{rmk}